Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and Technical Writing.

-What Are the Best Spark Plugs for My Car?
+What Spark Plugs Fit My Car?

 The best spark plugs for your vehicle will help your engine run efficiently and improve gas mileage.
-However, with different types of spark plugs available--copper, platinum, iridium--and with different heat ranges, it's easy to get confused and, inadvertently, cause performance problems: misfires, detonations and, if not careful, serious engine damage.
+However, with different types of spark plugs available—copper, platinum, iridium—and with different heat ranges, it's easy to get confused and inadvertently cause performance problems: misfires, detonations and, if not careful, serious engine damage.

 So what can you do?

 Understanding what a spark plug does and how the different materials incorporated into a plug improve its job will help you dissipate some of the clouds surrounding this issue.
-And help you decide whether upgrading your spark plugs is a good choice for you.
+It'll help you decide whether upgrading your spark plugs is a good choice for you.

 How Spark Plugs Work